 When you apply for a job you want to person reading your application to quickly see that you are the right person for the role.

-You also need to make sure you get through any document scanning software (ATS; Applicant Tracking Software) so that it actually gets in front of a real person.
+your application gets through any document scanning software (called ATS which stands for Applicant Tracking Software) so that it actually gets in front of a real person.

-To do this you need to weave the key words from the job ad or job key selection criteria into your resume.
+To tailor your application you need to weave the keywords from the job ad or job key selection criteria into your resume.

-Incorporating key words into your application to ensure you get picked for a job interview can be a very simple thing to do if you follow these steps.
+Incorporating keywords into your application to ensure you get picked for a job interview can be a very simple thing to do.

-But to do this you need a professional profile and key skills section on the front page of your resume which you can quickly tailor.
+[Quick side note: To do this easily you need a professional profile and key skills section on the front page of your resume which you can quickly tailor.
 For information on what sections to include in a modern, Australian resume please see these other blog posts: